-No, they are practicing ultra [crosstalk 02:26].
-Well, if [unintelligible 02:29 to 02:31], they’ll be punished by death.
+No, they are practicing ultra capitalism.
+Well, if Mao Zedong, and if Marx resurrect, they’ll be punished by death.
 So I think this is totally crazy.
 And so the whole cultural Bureau idea comes from that mindset of trying to go against the cultural Bureau.
 So that’s why I created this Bureau called the real culture Bureau and I’m the real culture director.
 I know my character was actually real cultural director at Facebook.
 You can add him.
 Yeah.
-His name is called [unintelligible 03:12] kind of means who’s that guy?
+His name is called Ho Hue Yen, it kind of means who’s that guy?

 And my wife really hates that character.
 Yeah.
 Because I basically like put all my evil side into that character.
 I become this evil politician, you know, which I act quite well, I think.
 My wife really hated him.

 Interviewer Yeah, it’s quite….

 Kacey Wong So I know I’m successful because she really like don’t want me to become like the huts.
 Right.
 So I think everybody has that dark side and I’m so glad that I…

 Interviewer You can be allowed to embody it.

 Kacey Wong Yeah, I just go full hour and embody it.
 And it’s so crazy, but so wow.
 And nice.
 Yeah.
 Sometimes it’s enjoyable to be a bad guy, but if you do it for real, then yeah.
-A lot of messes, [unintelligible 04:11] the awkward, maybe.
+A lot of messes, the savior for the artworld.

 Interviewer Maybe that’s the purpose of the outward person.

 Kacey Wong Yeah.
 You can just release whoever you think you are, the fictional side of you.
 So what’s… the story didn’t end there.
 It ended when a lot of people go against the establishment of cultural Bureau.
 So finally the government gave up and stopped the whole program secretly.